Through specialized services, Elders on rural and remote reservations receive the extra care they need.

 Shop Now »

-Join our Circle of Friends!
+Join our Circle of Friends - make a monthly gift!

 Food insecurity affects the health of many American Indian children and Elders.
 Your commitment is needed now.

 We call this group Circle of Friends, because a friend is someone who makes a lasting commitment.
 You will receive a free "thank you" gift for donating monthly: a beautiful dreamcatcher wind chime.